Estimation of the Order of Non-Parametric Hidden Markov Models using the Singular Values of an Integral Operator: Conclusion

 \section{Conclusion}

 In this paper, we introduced a new estimator for assessing the order of a non-parametric HMM by using the rank of an integral operator.
-To take into account the variability of the empirical singular values of a smoothed version of this operator, a data-driven thresholding rule is proposed.
+To take into account the variability of the empirical singular values of a smoothed version of this operator, a data-driven thresholding rule is proposed and based on a new heuristics for setting the unknown constants.
+We give a theoretical justification and numerical studies have shown that it can be successfully applied to several problems.
 Under standard assumptions for non-parametric HMMs (\emph{i.e.,} full rank covariance matrix and linear independence between the emission distributions), consistency of the estimator is established.
-As illustrated on benchmark data, the proposed approach considers different types of data including continuous data but also multivariate data or directional data.
-Numerical experiments illustrate that the proposed approach gives good results.
-However, as it involves the computation of the square root of matrices of size $(n+1)\times(n+1)$, the proposed approach is computationally intensive for very large samples.
-For large data sets (\emph{i.e.,} $n\geq 10^5$), alternative approaches approximating the root square of the matrix of interest could be used.
-For instance, the Adaptive Cross Approximate approach developed in \citet{goreinov1997theory} could be considered.
-This methods leads to approximate a matrix $A \in \mathbb{R}^{n\times n}$ by a matrix of low rank by computing the CUR decomposition $A\approx CUR$ where $C\in \mathbb{R}^{n\times k}$ and $R \in \mathbb{R}^{k\times n}$ are subsets of the columns and rows of $A$ respectively, and $U \in \mathbb{R}^{k\times k}$.
+As illustrated on benchmark and real data, the proposed approach considers different types of data including continuous data but also multivariate data or directional data.
+Numerical experiments illustrate that the proposed approach gives good results and provides greater flexibility enabling the modeling and analysis of more complex data.